Dominik Tatarka: After the Communist takeover

 In the early 1950s, Tatarka worked as an editor of various Slovak newspapers (Pravda, Národná Obroda) and a writer of propagandist books and movie scripts celebrating the role of the Communist party in the defeat of fascism and general modernization of the society, particularly in terms of collectivization of the agriculture.

 Prague Spring era

 In spite of his initial support for the Communist takeover of Czechoslovakia, in the later phase of 1950s, Tatarka became increasingly disillusioned with the cult of personality and lack of debate within the regime.
-In 1954 he wrote the The Demon of Consent, in which he satirically analyzed the role of "little stooges" seeking the "protection of the herd" and refusing to think for themselves, in maintaining totalitarian regimes.
+In 1954 he wrote The Demon of Consent, in which he satirically analyzed the role of "little stooges" seeking the "protection of the herd" and refusing to think for themselves, in maintaining totalitarian regimes.

 In the 1960s, he became a prominent supporter of the Prague Spring liberalization agenda of the leadership of the new Communist party leadership.
-In 1963, the The Demon of Consent was published in a book form and became widely known.
+In 1963, The Demon of Consent was published in a book form and became widely known.
 Tatarka subsequently became a full-time professional writer.
 He also translated works of several French authors (Alfred de Musset, Guy de Maupassant) and wrote movie scripts.